 I quietly tried to explain to her that the word “men” in this context meant “mankind” which is referring to, “humans.”
 It was still confusing so she persisted by pointing to each woman in the room, saying our names, “what about Heather or Jenny or me or you, Mama?”
 She asked.

 I got to tell my daughter that though language is limiting and flawed, God always, always, always includes everyone – the young and old, rich and poor, boys and girls.

 Women long for peace on earth and goodwill for all people.

-This longing is a surrender to our need for the divine indwelling of Christ in our very lives.
+This longing is a surrender to our need for the divine indwelling of Christ in our lives.
 Come, Lord Jesus, be born again in me!
-Just as Mary pondered the extravagant love of God who come so near as to enter the world through her womb, so we ponder the nearness of Christ.
+Just as Mary pondered the extravagant love of God who came so near as to enter the world through her womb, so we ponder the nearness of Christ.

 As women, we accept our maternal call to birth and nurture God’s love in the world.
 Teresa of Avila beautifully described the incarnational life by saying, “Christ has no body now, but yours.
 No hands, no feet on earth but yours.
 Yours are the eyes through which Christ looks compassion into the world.
 Yours are the feet with which Christ walks to do good.
 Yours are the hands with which Christ blesses the world.”

 Women long to embody our Christ calling in the world.

 “He will save his people from their sins,” (Matthew 1:21) said the angel to Joseph in a dream.
 This is the foundational description of the mission of God through Jesus.
 Sin is anything that impairs, defrauds, or destroys life.
 And true life is best summed up as, God’s dream for all creation.
 Jesus referred to it as, “the Kingdom of God,” or “The Kingdom of Heaven.”